Rose Parade: Attendance

 More recent attendance figures are followed by the TV and predicted attendance in parentheses.
 Most estimates are conducted by the Tournament of Roses and the Pasadena Police Department.
 A number of studies were conducted by the Anderson School of Management at UCLA on attendance and economic impact to Southern California.
-The Los Angeles Times ran a study in 1980 that said the actual attendance at the parade was actually about 60% of what is claimed each year.
+The attendance figures were the subject of controversy in 1980, after the Pasadena police claimed that over 1.4 million people attended the parade, while other estimates published in the Pasadena Star-News and the Los Angeles Times determined that the available space for spectators physically could not accommodate more than 500,000 people.